kinseyost/immutable-redux/README.md

 This framework is only the beginning.
 There are hundreds of other resources out there.
 All you gotta do is look for them.
 You can start [here](https://github.com/reactjs).

 When I mentioned cross-platform, I have tested this project on Windows, Mac, and Linux([Chromebook running Ubuntu](https://github.com/kinseyost/chromebook-dev)).
 Please let me know if you experience any issues in installation with any of these platforms, or if you're using any other platforms.

+# Deployment
+The plan for deployment of an application is dependent on the infrastructure.
+To try and cut down on this, I am attempting to serve this application via containers, see [Docker](https://github.com/kinseyost).